brahmdev/atg-case/README.md

 Run the following command:

-`npm run lint`
+`npm run format`

-You can run below command to fix the linting errors:
+This will analyze your code and first run prettier to format the code using below command:

-`npm run lint:fix`
+`npm run prettier:fix`

-This will analyze your code and display any linting errors or warnings in your console.
+and then it run `npm run lint:fix` to fix the linting error(s).

 ### Additional Scripts
 In addition to the commands mentioned above, this project provides a few additional scripts that you can use: